 Later, the castle in the live broadcast, has become the property of the Livonian Order that has started building the castle’s most notable site – the Hermann Tower (jokingly called the Long Hermann).
 Numerous reconstructions have been undertaken during its existence, despite the constant owner swapping – after the Order, it was taken by Russians and then Swedes, who, under the supervision of the legendary engineer Erik Dahlbergh, have substantially increased the fortification’s and castle’s territory in the web camera.

-Ironically, Russian Emperor Peter the Great, from whom the newly built improvements were destined to be protected, has conquered the castle during the Northern War.
+Ironically, Russian Emperor Peter the Great, from whom the newly built improvements were destined to be protected, has conquered the castle in webcam, during the Northern War.
 Upon being in the arms of Russia and, later, Estonia, the Castle was heavily damaged after the World War II, which has led to numerous renovations that still take place to this day.

-In spite of standing on the different sides of the border and representing mortal enemies, they have a lot more in common than one might think: both – fortresses that have been rebuilt on multiple occasions, constantly changed its owners and both represent two different countries and two different worlds.
+In spite of standing on the different sides of the border and representing mortal enemies, they have a lot more in common than one might think: both – fortresses online, that have been rebuilt on multiple occasions, constantly changed its owners and both represent two different countries and two different worlds.
 Not surprisingly, the “Friendship Bridge” was built between them, right across the border, with the intention to connect Russia with Estonia in particular, and Russia with Europe in general.

 A rooftop view of the Old Town can be seen via the Tallin web camera online.